 Allow the engine to idle for at least 30 seconds after starting.
 Do not race the engine while warming it up.
 Drive at moderate speed for a short distance first, especially in cold weather.
-In cold weather, keep the engine running for a minimum of two to three minutes before shutting it off.
+In cold weather, keep the engine running for a minimum of 2 - 3 minutes before shutting it off.
 Starting and stopping the engine over a short period of time may make the vehicle more difficult to start.

-To stop the engine, shift the shift lever to the P (Park) position and push the ignition switch to the OFF position.
+To stop the engine, shift the shift lever to the P (Park) position or to N (Neutral) and apply the parking brake (M/T) and push the ignition switch to the OFF position.